sreevalindha/agile-final-project/.github/ISSUE_TEMPLATE/user-story.md

 ---

 As a user
-I need the ability to create a product in the catalog so that I add products in the catalog.
+Need the ability to retrieve a product from the catalog so that I can retrieve products.